coalition-of-invisible-colleges/cic.github.io/colleges/TEAM/team-holographers.md

 * The **Holographer's Guildhall** is our headquarters on Telegram.
 Ask [@Ameslari](http://telegram.me/Ameslari) for an invite.
 * The **Holographer's Guildbook** is a shared notebook.
 Ask [@papersheepdog](http://telegram.me/papersheepdog) for an invite.
 * The **Holographer's Guildbook** is also expressed at the [spectacle.agency website](http://spectacle.agency/pages/view/139/holographers-guildbook-wiki-home).
-* **guilds meta (TEAM/CATS headquarters)** is the main Telegram chatroom for internal TEAM business.
-New protocols are published here.
-Complete the an application or check-in for an invite.

 ### Projects